Extraltodeus/Stable-Diffusion-temperature-settings/README.md

 - Does it work for such model: Probably!
 There is a node for all models.
 The model-specific only benefit from an automatic scale if you set them at zero.
 - It is compatible with such extension: I can only say that if you want to use the Automatic-CFG with it, you should plug these nodes BEFORE it.
 For the other patches I do not know.
 Some may replace the attention function if they do patch the transformer layers.
 - Which are the best values?
 This is uncharted territory.
 The CLIP temperature is more forgetful.
 The UNET a lot less, yet something near 0.71 seems overall
 - Out of memory error: It uses pytorch attention.
-It comes from you ;)
+Shouldn't be a problem.